-This is only a preliminary list of countries where an American Physician Can Practice Medicine Abroad.
+This is a preliminary list of countries where an American Physician Can Practice Medicine Abroad.

-Feeling overwhelmed or stuck and want to talk to someone who has relocated abroad?
-Check out our Guidance Service where we offer one-on-one personalized guidance to help you live your dream life abroad!
+Feeling overwhelmed or stuck and wanting to talk to someone who has relocated abroad?
+Check out our Guidance Service, where we offer one-on-one personalized guidance to help you live your dream life abroad!

 👉 Ready to start your adventure?
 Grab your FREE e-book and learn the 3 steps to kick-start your adventure!

 Dr. Ashwini Bapat is a palliative care physician, co-Founder and CEO of EpioneMD, which provides personalized coaching to caregivers and people living with illness and empowers them to navigate aging & illness with confidence.
 She resides in Portugal.